4GeeksAcademy/blog/blog/full-stack-developer-resume.md

 I hope that with this article you have learned about how to apply for jobs as a full stack developer, what aspects companies pay special attention to, and how you too can be at the level of a good developer with a good personal presentation.

 All these techniques and tools are changing and modifying over time, so in this world it is essential to keep updated with the new techniques and tools that emerge every day to make this internet world amazing.

+If you are a Full Stack Developer you can check our [Full Stack Developer Blog](https://4geeksacademy.com/us/blog/full-stack-developer/) to find more interesting info for you.